 curriculum materials in the Education Building on

 the Rosen College of Hospitality Management) Provides a unique collection of materials in

 support of the Hospitality Management program at the

 Rosen College campus.

-An entirely new 24,800 square foot learning and technology environment for students
+A 24,800 square foot learning and technology environment for students

 and faculty located on the 2nd (main) floor of the Orlando campus library, featuring

 seating and workstations for 479 persons.
 Technology, study & research, instruction,

 academic support, print and online resources all come together in this dynamic space.